A/N: Don't miss the announcement at the end of this, or Santa will be angry! –grin-

 Chapter Eighteen (Bye now!): Perils and Peace

 Shield had barely managed to hold on to his already weakening powers when the power surge happened, and he was, frankly, rather surprised to still be alive when he opened his eyes.
-He turned to look at Cyborg who, apart from seeming somewhat dazed, also appeared fine.
+He turned to look at Cyborg who, apart from seeming somewhat dazed, also looked fine.
 Flame was next.
 The teen was on his knees, gasping for breath or sobbing, Shield couldn't tell.

 Sound started to pour into the world again, and cries of pain echoed through the large room.
 Shield lifted his eyes and took in the scene.
-Closest to them, the floor was red and looked like a very unsanitary slaughterhouse.
+Closest to them the floor was red and looked like a very unsanitary slaughterhouse.
 He almost threw up as he spotted strands of blue hair, which were probably the biggest pieces remaining of Nova.
 Further away, the damage seemed to lessen, but it was still excessive, and, judging by the sounds, he couldn't help but think that the dead were the lucky ones.

 "Man…" Cyborg had gotten up and was eyeing the destruction disbelievingly.